 Couldn’t resolve proxy.
 Could not resolve the given proxy host.

 Code: 6 ‘CURLE_COULDNT_RESOLVE_HOST’

 Couldn’t resolve host.
-The given remote host was not resolved.
+Could not resolve the given remote host.

 Code: 7 ‘CURLE_COULDNT_CONNECT’